salafimanhaj/salafi/fatwas/sects-groups/shiah/ismailism/_posts/2020-07-24-ismailites.md

 [^1]: Related by Al-Bukhari, Book on testimonies, Chapter on one should not bear witness in support of an injustice if called upon to do so, no. 2652; and Muslim, Book on merits of the Companions, Chapter on the merits of the Companions of the Prophet (peace be upon him) and of those who are next to them, no. 2533.
 [^2]: Related by Ibn Majah, Introduction, Chapter on following the practice of the rightly guided Caliphs, no. 42.
-[^3]: Related by Al-Bukhari, Book on merits and virtues, Chapter on the merits of 'Ali ibn Abu Talib, no. 3701; and Muslim, Book on merits of the Companions, Chapter on the merits of `Aly ibn Abu Talib (may Allah be pleased with him), no. 2406.
+[^3]: Related by Al-Bukhari, Book on merits and virtues, Chapter on the merits of 'Ali ibn Abu Talib, no. 3701; and Muslim, Book on merits of the Companions, Chapter on the merits of 'Ali ibn Abu Talib (may Allah be pleased with him), no. 2406.